-- Heads of Year will manage responsibility for self-harming within their year with support from various staff (school nurse etc) - The person with overall responsibility will be the child protection officer (Mrs Lisa Easton) please also refer to Child Protection policy - Parents may be invited to learn more about self-harm for themselves. - Pupils who self-harm may be given time out passes to be out of classrooms during emotional distress, permission to wear long sleeves for sports and grant leniency with school work load. - Staff cannot and should not guarantee confidentiality. - All incidents of self-harm will be logged on the 'Blue Self-Harm form which is kept in the Pastoral Office' and parents contacted.
+- Head of Year and Pastoral Managers will manage responsibility for self-harming within their year with support from various staff (school nurse etc) - The person with overall responsibility will be the Designated Safeguarding Person (DSP) (Mrs Lisa Easton) please also refer to Child Protection policy - Parents may be invited to learn more about self-harm for themselves. - Pupils who self-harm may be given time out passes to be out of classrooms during emotional distress, permission to wear long sleeves for sports and grant leniency with school work load. - Staff cannot and should not guarantee confidentiality. - All incidents of self-harm will be logged on the 'Blue Self-Harm form which is kept in the Pastoral Office' and parents contacted.
 They will be advised to make an appointment with their GP who will advise/make appointment with CAMHS in line with Local Authority guidelines.
-If there are immediate concerns for their child's emotional and mental wellbeing, the parents will be advised to take their child, immediately, to an Accident & Emergency Unit. - The student will automatically be discussed and support mechanism implemented during the 1:1 meetings which take place between Heads of Year and the Assistant Headteacher - Ethos & Wellbeing.
-Where necessary, teachers of the child in question will be notified via staff briefings, bulletins. - They will be monitored (at least) once every two weeks at these meetings with information circulated to all key staff.
+If there are immediate concerns for their child's emotional and mental wellbeing, the parents will be advised to take their child, immediately, to an Accident & Emergency Unit. - The student will automatically be discussed and support mechanism implemented during the 1:1 meetings which take place between Heads of Year and Pastoral Managers and the Senior Assistant Headteacher - Student Welfare.
+Where necessary, teachers of the child in question will be notified via staff briefings, bulletins. - They will be monitored (at least) once every two weeks at these meetings with information circulated to all key staff where appropriate.